idaholab/Deep-Lynx-Python-Package/docs/GraphApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_or_update_edges**
-> Generic200Response create_or_update_edges(container_id, body=body)
+> InlineResponse2006 create_or_update_edges(body, container_id)

 Create or Update Edges

 This endpoint will attempt to create a connection between two nodes.
-You can either pass in the node's Deep Lynx IDs, or the node's original id, metatype id, and data source id to create these edges.
+You can either pass in the node's DeepLynx IDs, or the node's original id, metatype id, and data source id to create these edges.

 ### Example
 ```python